Get Schooled

 Learning How To Say "No" As Self Care

-We’ll show you how to politely and inoffensively say “No!” to stressors when you need to, and how to create and sustain healthy boundaries with the people you care about.
+We’ll show you how to politely and confidently say no when you need to, and how to create and sustain healthy boundaries with the people you care about.

-2. Saying “Yes” to everything can lead to burnout.
-If you’re burnt out it’s hard to be the best version of yourself, produce your best work, be the best friend you can be, get the grades you want in classes, etc.
+2. Saying yes to everything can lead to burnout.
+If you’re burnt out, it’s hard to be the best version of yourself, produce your best work, be the best friend you can be, or get the grades you want in classes.

-3. You gain confidence when you start saying “No”.
-The first time’s always the hardest, but you’ll find the control you gain is priceless.
+3. You gain confidence when you start saying no. The first time is always the hardest, but you’ll find the control you gain is priceless.

 4. You deserve rest and time for yourself!